 Water companies are ultimately responsible for planning for and managing water supply to meet the needs of customers.
 Whilst that includes driving down leakage and maximizing networks, it also means planning for water shortages, Temporary Use Bans (TUBs) and Day Zero scenarios by raising public awareness about using water efficiently.

 Advizzo’s customer engagement platform and services offer the ideal solution.
 We can deliver targeted digital messages to individual customers via their chosen channel (email or SMS), to communicate TUBs and/or other required measures, to help reduce household consumption and preserve supply.

 We can then measure response/results through smart meter or District Meter Area (DMA) data, to understand the impact of our communications on demand.
-We can also deploy ‘behavioural demand response’ to reward customers for taking action to reduce their consumption, or incentivise them to do so, by thanking them and congratulating them on their efforts to avert a potential supply crisis.
+We can also deploy ‘behavioral demand response’ to reward customers for taking action to reduce their consumption, or incentivize them to do so, by thanking them and congratulating them on their efforts to avert a potential supply crisis.